Scadrial · Keeper Knowledge · CLI

 1. Prereqs, detected

-Claude Code, Docker, Python 3.11+, uv, git — each checked with a per-failure remediation.
+Claude Code, Python 3.11+, uv, git — each checked with a per-failure remediation.
 Failing prereqs halt the wizard with a concrete fix.
+Docker is only required when you opt into --legacy.

 ◆ Claude Code 2.1.114